 NRMA holds a 50% shareholding of the Tucker Box Hotel Trust (Travelodge), a chain that has twelve 3.5 star hotels across Australia and New Zealand.
 The hotels are leased to Toga Group.
-As at 30 June 2014, this joint venture with Mirvac Real Estate Investment Trust had total assets of approximately \$435.6 million (2013: \$408.7 million) and NRMA's net asset holding is carried at \$139.0 million (2013: \$122.0 million).
+As at 30 June 2015, this joint venture with Mirvac Real Estate Investment Trust had total assets of approximately \$480.4 million (2014: \$435.6 million) and NRMA's net asset holding is carried at \$158.1 million (2014: \$139.0 million).

 NRMA's investment in Travelodge enables us to provide Members with accommodation discounts and special offers.
-We are pleased occupancy rates remained strong at an average of 88% across the portfolio and 91% in CBD locations.
-Travelodge provided a cash yield of 9.8%.
+Occupancy rates remained stable with an average of 86% across the portfolio and 89% in CBD locations.
+Travelodge provided a cash yield of 9.7%.